rohany/rohany.github.io/src/content/blog/warp-specialization.md

 producer-consumer pipelines".

 Let's derive from first principles when warp specialization is useful.
-An SM has some fixed number of compute resources available (i.e. ALU's, LSU's, a Tensor Core), regardless of how many warps a thread block uses.
-Therefore, a kernel has the same theoretical peak compute throughput on an H100 SM whether it uses 4 or 64 warps.
+An SM has some fixed number of compute resources available (i.e. ALU's, LSU's, a Tensor Core) and issue slots per clock cycle, regardless of how many warps a thread block uses.
+Therefore, a kernel has the same theoretical peak compute throughput and peak instructions issued per cycle on an H100 SM whether it uses 4 or 64 warps.
 So where are the benefits coming from?
 Consider two versions of a target program: one that is warp specialized and one that is not.
 The warp specialized kernel uses more than 4 warps to issue potentially different instruction streams into the SM, and the warps themselves are dynamically interleaved by the instruction scheduler.
 The standard program uses a single instruction stream